yigityektin/taiko-mono/packages/docs-site/src/content/docs/core-concepts/what-is-taiko.md

 - **Taiko Community**: Social groups/accounts run by anyone interested, including Taiko Discord, Taiko Twitter, etc.
 - **Taiko Labs**: Research & development group for the Taiko protocol.
 - **Taiko Treasury**: Funded by income from the Taiko protocol (L2 EIP-1559 congestion MEV).
-- **Taiko DAO (in progress)**: Governing body of Taiko Token (TAIKO) holders with voting rights over smart contract upgrades, network parameters, and more.
-Controls all aspects of the Taiko protocol smart contracts.
+- **Taiko DAO**: Governing body of Taiko Token (TAIKO) holders with voting rights over smart contract upgrades, network parameters, and more.
+Controls all aspects of the Taiko protocol smart contracts with an optimistic approach.
 - **Taiko Foundation**: Stewards growth and development of the Taiko protocol and ecosystem.
 Works for the Taiko DAO and token holders, financing technical developments, ecosystem growth, partnerships, events, and more with full transparency.
 - **Taiko Security Council**: Elected by the Taiko DAO to handle emergency actions.
 Ensures the safety of the Taiko protocol, implementing necessary upgrades or changes, and controls the Guardian Provers.